How Much Does Landlord Insurance Cost?

 • Bundle your insurance policies.
 If you have homeowners insurance on your primary residence and auto insurance through the same company, you might get a significant discount on each policy if you add landlord coverage to your existing accounts.

-• Where do you belong?
+• Take advantage of discounts.
 Professional associations, alumni groups, credit unions—many of these organizations provide discounts on financial services.
 It never hurts to ask.

 • Consider raising your deductible.
-It will sting a little if you have to file a claim, but it will cost less money up front and may save significant amounts over time.
+It will sting a little if you have to file a claim, but it will cost less money up front in the form of premiums and may save significant amounts over time.

 Questions to Ask About Landlord Insurance

-Insurance policies are complex documents, so it’s important to make sure you know what you’re buying.
-Because so much depends on whether or not a catastrophic event is covered, it’s particularly important that you be clear on what is covered or excluded so that you’re not taken by surprise after an event.
-Ask your agent questions—lots of them—and note the answers so you can compare policies more easily.
+Insurance policies are complex documents, so it’s important for landlords to make sure they know what they’re buying.
+Because so much depends on whether or not a catastrophic event is covered, it’s particularly important that the landlord be clear on what is covered or excluded so that they’re not taken by surprise after an event.
+Landlords will want to ask their agent questions such as the ones below and note the answers so they can compare policies more easily.

 • What events are included?
 Which events are specifically excluded?